deanm1278/deanm1278.github.io/_projects/bfin_gnu.md

 ## GCC Support

 ADI previously supported a GCC toolchain for their Blackfin processors, but it was abandoned long before the Blackfin+ processors came about.
-Since the Blackfin+ instruction set is a superset of the original Blackfin instruction set, this seemed like a great place to start.
+Since the Blackfin+ instruction set is a superset of the original Blackfin instruction set, this ADI GCC fork seemed like a great place to start.
 GCC is massive and even being able to configure and build it from source is difficult.
 I will leave the details of the compiler modification for another possible writeup in the future and instead will just point to my GCC fork below for those interested in looking through the commits to see what needs to be done for this type of thing:

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% include repository/repo.html repository="deanm1278/blackfin-plus-gnu" %}